Teaching

 Empirical Asset Pricing, Ph.D.
 Course, UC Berkeley, Haas School of Business

-Together with Martin Lettau I am teaching the 2nd year Ph.D. course “Empirical Asset Pricing” at the Haas School of Business.
-Martin teaches the first half of the course, focusing on equity markets, predictability of stock returns, and cross-sectional asset pricing.
-I teach the second half of the course, focusing on bond markets, the term structure of interest rates, and macro-finance linkages.
-This year, in 2025, is the second time we’re teaching this course together.
+Together with Martin Lettau I taught the 2nd year Ph.D. course “Empirical Asset Pricing” at the Haas School of Business.
+Martin’s first half of the course focused on equity markets, predictability of stock returns, and cross-sectional asset pricing.
+My half of the course covered bond markets, the term structure of interest rates, and macro-finance linkages.
+We taught this course together in 2019 and 2025.

 Empirical Methods in Finance, MFE Course, UC Berkeley, Haas School of Business